TACAS 2024

 TACAS 2024 implements mandatory artifact evaluation for regular tool paper and tool demonstration paper submissions.
 Authors of these submissions must submit the respective artifacts by October 26, 2023 (AoE).
 The artifact will be evaluated, and the outcome will be considered in the paper’s acceptance decision.

 TACAS 2024 also implements a voluntary artifact evaluation for regular paper and case study paper submissions.
-Authors of these submissions are encouraged to submit their respective artifacts by October 26, 2023 (AoE).
-The artifacts will be evaluated post-paper-acceptance, provide the submission has been accepted as a regular paper or case study paper at TACAS 2024.
+Authors of these submissions are encouraged to submit their respective artifacts.
+The artifacts will be evaluated post-paper-acceptance, provided the submission has been accepted as a regular paper or case study paper at TACAS 2024.
+Authors of accepted regular/case-study papers may revise/submit their artifact for evaluation shortly (in one week time and not longer than December 28) after the paper has been accepted.
 The outcome of the voluntary artifact evaluation will not alter the paper acceptance decision.

 TACAS 2024 will host the 13th instance of the Competition on Software Verification, SV-COMP.